 - Entity rating: SME Ratings are entity specific

 - Eligibility: All types of business enterprises, including public and private limited companies, cooperative societies, partnership firms, and sole proprietorships, are eligible for CRISIL SME Ratings.
 Registration as a micro and small enterprise is not required, as subsidy support from the government is not available for these ratings.

 - Surveillance based on specific requirement: A CRISIL SME rating is valid for one year from the date of the SME report issued by CRISIL, provided no significant changes/events occur during this period that could materially affect the business or financial parameters of the organisation.
-SMEs are encouraged to obtain rating reviews periodically, and CRISIL carries out reviews whenever requested by the SME or the lender.
+MSMEs are encouraged to obtain rating reviews periodically, and CRISIL carries out reviews whenever requested by the MSME or the lender.